akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ### Remove an attribute

-Attributes can be easily removed from families.

-To remove an attribute from a family:
+You can also remove attributes from a family:
 1. Go under the `Attributes` tab
-1. Click on the `Delete` icon to remove the relevant attribute
+1. Click on the `Delete` icon to remove the relevant attribute(s)
 ![image](../img/Settings_Families_Delete.png)
 1.  `Save` your update

-The attribute will be back in the `Add attributes` list, if you need it later, you will be able to add it again.
+The attribute(s) will be back under the `Add attributes` list.
+If you need it later, you will be able to add it again.

-## Set channel’s completeness
+## Manage your family’s completenesses

 :::info
-The **completeness represents the percentage of completion of a product**, it is displayed as a progress bar or as a percentage in the PIM.
-It is calculated for each product and for each combination channel/locale.
+The **completeness represents the percentage of completion of a product**, it is displayed as a progress bar or as a percentage in the PIM. **It is calculated for each product and for each channel/locale combination.**
-A product is considered as complete (or 100% completeness) when its required attributes (defined at the family level) have values.
+**A product is considered as complete** (or 100% completeness) **when its required attributes** (defined at the family level) **have values.**
 For more details about the completeness, please refer to [Understand product completeness](/articles/what-is-the-completeness.html).
 :::

-When an attribute is added to a family, it is not set required for any channel by default.
-Only your product identifier attribute is automatically added and set as required for families.
+When an attribute is added to a family, it is not set as required for any channel by default. **Only your product identifier attribute is automatically added and set as required for all families**.

-On the attribute’s family page:
+Under the attribute’s family tab, you will see
-- A **circle** means that the attribute is **not required** in the channel’s completeness
+- **Circles** meaning that the attribute is **not required** in the channel’s completeness
-- A **check** means that the attribute is already set as **required** for this channel
+- **Checks** meaning that the attribute is already set as **required** for this channel

-### Set an attribute required for a channel
+### Set an attribute as required for a channel

 1. Go under the `Attributes` tab
 1. Select the attributes to be required for your family